I traveled 133 days in 2019. Here are my personal tips for traveling with fibromyalgia.

 - Relax or enjoy a picnic at the beach or park.

 - Take a bus or canal tour.

 - Dine at a Michelin star restaurant.

 My favorite non-physical activities are riding an electric bike and eating, which made this food tour on an electric bike the perfect activity for me.

 Sometimes if I’m feeling up to it, I’ll go on a light hike.
 But if you have sticky knee joints like you, you need the best knee braces for hikers to make it easier!

 Just because you’re abroad doesn’t mean you should stray from your normal routine.
 Plan in time for resting, working out, and stretching.
 You will be moving in ways that your body is not used to such as lifting bags or walking a little extra than usual so maintaining your routine is of utmost importance.
 Keep those muscles limber!

-You might even want to get a massage or acupuncture treatment while traveling if you get regular massages at home.
+You might even want to get a massage or acupuncture treatment while traveling with fibromyalgia if you get regular massages at home.

 Get a Good Night’s Sleep